greenelab/connectivity-search-manuscript/manuscript.md

 ## Discussion {.page_break_before}

-In this study, we introduce a search engine for hetnet connectivity between two nodes that returns results in realtime.
+In this study, we introduce a search engine for hetnet connectivity between two nodes that returns results in real time.
 An interactive webapp helps users explore node connectivity by ranking metapaths and paths, while visualizing multiple paths in a subgraph.